 Contact details: For further information please contact Dr. Alfred Veldhuis (email@example.com).

 Deadline for taking part: Currently there is no specific deadline for taking part as the study will remain active until the end April 2021 at least, or until 80 participants have been recruited.

 CHAMPION - Children and Young People’s Meta-ethnography on Pain (Autumn/Winter 2020)

 Details of the project: The CHAMPION project is investigating how young people living with chronic pain and their families experience and think about chronic pain and health care, and what they would like from treatment services.
 Researchers will carry out a meta-ethnography, which involves reading and pulling together research studies that have asked children with chronic pain and their families about their experiences and views.
 The team will then come up with new findings to help improve health care.

 There are different ways you can be involved: 1.
 Researchers can ask about your views and experiences on chronic pain.
 2. You can participate in two online workshops, for example, to help researchers decide which studies to include and help them to understand the findings.
 3. You would help researchers work out the best ways to tell people about the CHAMPION project and its findings.
 4. You choose when, how often and how much to contribute.
 5. You choose how to receive contact, for example, over the telephone or online.
 6. You will receive vouchers for your time helping with the CHAMPION project.

 Ethical approval: Ethical approval is not required because these are patient and public involvement activities (PPI) which are exempt from research ethics approval.
 For details, please see the FAQs page of the NIHR website.

 Contact details: For more information please contact May Silveira

-Deadline for taking part: Recruitment is set to run until November 2020.
+Deadline for taking part: Recruitment is ongoing with no set deadline.